womenbuildweb3/30daysofweb3.xyz/curriculum/en/6-building-your-frontend/2-add-wallet-connection.md

 ---
 title: Add Wallet Connection
-description: Add wallet connection to your dapp with RainbowKit and wagmi.sh
+description: Configure RainbowKit, wagmi, and ethers to add wallet connection to your dapp.
 optional: false
 ---